shadoxxhd/steamworkshopdownloader/README.md

 ___
 ## Windows 7 compatibility
-You need to install https://github.com/nalexandru/api-ms-win-core-path-HACK or some alternative to run recent python projects on win7.
+You need to either install [the missing dll](https://github.com/nalexandru/api-ms-win-core-path-HACK) (or some alternative) to run the executable, or install the [NulAsh python fork](https://github.com/NulAsh/cpython/releases) and run the `downloader.pyw` file.